PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/proxy_get.md

-Retrieves the proxy settings for Prisma Cloud Compute containers to access the Internet.
+Returns the proxy settings for Prisma Cloud Compute containers to access the Internet.

-Example curl command:
+## cURL Request

+Refer to the following example cURL request:

 ```bash
 $ curl -k \